adammurdoch/build-builder/README.md

     - Only one layer of a project references classes from other projects
 - Generated classes are small.
 - There are no transitive API classes.
-- Only a single Java source is generated for each project.
+- There are no type hierarchies.
 - No Java 8 source for Android or Java builds.
+- Only a single Java resource is generated for each project.

 #### Adding source to an existing build